Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Where to Stay in Bologna

 Plus, the fact that it had a proper workspace was a huge bonus for me!
 More and more as I blog, I find myself needing a place where I can sit down with my laptop and bang out some work.
-The great workspace plus excellent wifi made it a perfect mini home office for the time.
+The great workspace plus excellent wifi (hard to find at times in Italy, oddly) made it a perfect mini home office for the time.

-The rooms are not huge (most rooms in the historic centers in Italy aren’t), but my single was comfortable and plenty of space for one.
+The rooms are small (most rooms in the historic centers in Italy are), but my single was comfortable and plenty of space for one.
 They also have double rooms if you’re traveling with a partner or just want extra space to stretch out in.